sgmurphy/wordpress-plugins/woo-stripe-payment/readme.txt

 9. Stripe Link for high conversion

 == Changelog ==
+= 3.3.58 - 02/16/24 =
+* Added - Filter wc_stripe_capture_charge_failed so merchants can perform custom actions after a failed capture of an authorized payment
+* Fixed - On pay for order page, resolved error if card triggered insufficient funds error and then customer used a saved card instead
 = 3.3.57 - 02/07/24 =
 * Updated - Improved compatibility with FunnelKit order bump when cart total is $0
 * Updated - For card payments, replaced "statement_descriptor" property with "statement_descriptor_suffix".
 [Stripe announcement](https://support.stripe.com/questions/use-of-the-statement-descriptor-parameter-on-paymentintents-for-card-charges)